This guide to 5 days in Marrakech (or a short break to Marrakech) includes affiliate links.

 A Desert Camel Ride

-Having settled into our tents (each complete with beautiful en-suite, shower and hot water), and after a lazy afternoon spent reading under the shade of an olive tree, we came together for an evening adventure: a camel ride through the dunes of the Agafay Desert.
+Having settled into our tents, we came together for an evening adventure – a camel ride through the dunes of the Agafay Desert.

 Dinner Under the Stars

-After awkwardly dismounting from the camels, we gathered at the top of the dunes to watch as the sun set.
+After awkwardly dismounting from the camels, we gathered at the top of the dunes to watch as the sunset.
 Overhead, the stars were unbelievably bright – the desert providing us with some of the clearest skies I’ve ever seen.
-One of our group even had an app to show where we might see the Milky Way – its ‘core’ passing directly over the camp as we slept.

 As darkness fell, the camp below us came alive with the flames of flickering candles and open fires.
 Walking down towards our dinner tent, we could hear the sound of drums and saw a flash of a belly dancer; the evening’s entertainment already beginning.

-Under the warmth of our own tent, and over the glow of candlelight, we were served with baskets of bread and steaming tagines, the chatter of our group filling our tent.
-It was perhaps the most perfect end to a brilliant afternoon in the desert and a key part of this itinerary for visiting Marrakech.
+Under the warmth of our own tent, and over the glow of candlelight, we were served with baskets of bread and steaming tagines.
+It was the most perfect end to a brilliant afternoon in the desert and a key part of this five days in Marrakech itinerary.

-Following our final afternoon in Marrakech, we got ready for our final night under the stars.
+Following our fantastic hammam, we got ready for our final night in Marrakech.
 In keeping with the ‘all female’ theme of our tour, our dinner could not have been at a more apt spot: Al Fassia – a restaurant run entirely by female staff.

 It also happens to be one of the best places to eat in Marrakech.

-With some of the group staying on in Marrakech for a few more days, whilst another headed to the coastal resort of Essaouira, I realised how much I’d miss everyone as our minivan door closed.
-Our 5 days in Marrakech had been a whirlwind experience: one filled with new experiences and most importantly, new friends.
+With some of the group staying on in the city for a few more days, whilst another group headed to the coastal resort of Essaouira, we boarded our minibus and headed back to the airport.